-Try These 8 Fermented Foods for a Healthy Gut
+Try These 8 Fermented Foods for Gut Health

-Fermented foods are some of the most powerful foods for improving gut health.
+Fermented foods are some of the most powerful foods for supporting gut health.
 Here’s why.

 For starters, fermented foods — such as sauerkraut, kimchi, and kefir — are loaded with cultures of beneficial bacteria.
-This good bacteria aids digestion, reduces inflammation, strengthens your immune system, and prevents unhealthy bacteria from overpopulating your gut, which can lead to chronic digestive conditions such as candida, gut dysbiosis, and leaky gut syndrome (1).
+This good bacteria may aid in digestion, help to reduce inflammation, support your immune system, and may even be able to prevent unhealthy bacteria from overpopulating your gut.

-Lastly, fermentation increases the nutrients and enzymes in a food, which not only makes the food easier to digest, but essentially turns it into a more nutritious version of itself (2).
+Lastly, fermentation increases the nutrients and enzymes in a food, which not only makes the food easier to digest, but may turns it into a more nutritious version of itself (2).

 People across the globe have been eating fermented foods since 6000 BC.
 At that time, fermentation was predominantly used to preserve food during times of famine, but research has proven the benefits of incorporating fermented foods in our diets today.

 Fermentation is defined as the chemical breakdown of a substance (such as sugar) in an environment without oxygen and with beneficial organisms present, such as yeast, mold, or bacteria.
 When fermentation occurs, these organisms break down sugar or starches into gases, alcohol, or organic acids, such as lactic acid or acetic acid, the compound that gives apple cider vinegar its powerful antibacterial health benefits.
 (3)

 Not all fermented foods contain gut-friendly probiotics.
 For example, sourdough bread is fermented with yeast but is baked at such a high temperature that the probiotics are destroyed.
 Beer, wine, and spirits are common fermented beverages, but the high alcohol content kills off all beneficial bacteria — not to mention they can harm your gut and liver.